-Interestingly, everywhere we look in the SAP community and IT media, we find some type of tie to SAP.
+Interestingly, we find some tie to SAP everywhere we look in the SAP community and IT media.
 Either its media funding or consulting revenue or, in this case, a valued SAP Certification.
-In interactions with both Corevist and Dennis Howlett (Howlett’s Diginomica receives funding from SAP), CW (CW is merely a front for marketing automation to roughly 1000 tech companies) we pointed out these connections.
+In interactions with both Corevist and Dennis Howlett (Howlett’s Diginomica receives funding from SAP), CW (CW is merely a front for marketing automation to roughly 1000 tech companies).
+We pointed out these connections.
 As soon as we traced these connections, we received ad hominem arguments in return.

-Ad hominem arguments are a type of logical fallacy and are used as a distracting to circumvent the argument of the defendant.
+Ad hominem arguments are a type of logical fallacy and are used as a distraction to circumvent the defendant’s argument.
 We are told that everyone has some bias, and therefore our evidence is not material.
 And who tells us this exactly?
 People with an undeniable financial bias or official tie to SAP.

 Unfortunately, one cannot place indirect access within the proper context without having an accurate picture of SAP long-term behavior.